avelino/awesome-go/README.md

 * [Goyave](https://github.com/System-Glitch/goyave) - Feature-complete web framework aimed at clean code and fast development, with powerful built-in functionalities.
 * [hiboot](https://github.com/hidevopsio/hiboot) - hiboot is a high performance web application framework with auto configuration and dependency injection support.
 * [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
-* [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.
 * [Microservice](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.
 * [neo](https://github.com/ivpusic/neo) - Neo is minimal and fast Go Web Framework with extremely simple API.
 * [patron](https://github.com/beatlabs/patron) - Patron is a microservice framework following best cloud practices with a focus on productivity.